It was the slow-motion, eerily quiet take-off that surprised passengers lucky enough to be on the first scheduled flight of the new Airbus A380.

 Former internet entrepreneur Justin Hayward paid $US100,380 in a charity auction for two first-class suites on the inaugural flight as well as trip the headquarters of manufacturer Airbus in Toulouse, France, for the handover of the plane.
 The auction raised $S2 million for worthy causes.

-The 12 first-class suites included privacy screens, luxurious leather chairs, separate fold-out beds and a widescreen television.
+The 12 first-class suites included privacy screens, luxurious leather chairs, separate fold-out beds and a widescreen television screen.

-The four middle cabins could be combined into two double cabins for couples travelling together, a design that prompted a flurry of predictable speculation from the media about high-altitude liasons.
+The four middle cabins could be combined into two double cabins for couples traveling together, a design that prompted a flurry of predictable speculation from the media about high-altitude liaisons.